List of Archie Comics' Sonic the Hedgehog publications: Sonic the Hedgehog: The Complete Sonic Comic Encyclopedia

 (October 2012) (an encyclopedia special about the entire comic series from the beginning up to Sonic the Hedgehog #241.
 Sections include "Sonic and the Freedom Fighters", "Knuckles and the Chaotix", "Royalty and Government", "Friends and Family", "Knuckles Legacy", "Gods of Mobius", "Shadow and G.U.N", "Freedom Fighters of the World", "The Eggman Empire", "The Wicked Echidnas", "Villains of Planet Mobius", "Other Worlds", "Magical Talismans", "Mobian Technology", "The World of Mobius Prime", "Mobius Timeline", and "The Future?...")

-The Art of the Sonic the Hedgehog Comics

-(Cancelled) (a behind the scenes art gallery special consisting comic covers, sketches, and various artworks by the many artists of the Archie Sonic the Hedgehog comic series.)